netdata/netdata/docs/netdata-agent/securing-netdata-agents.md

 ## Disable the local dashboard

-This is the _recommended method for those who have connected their nodes to Netdata Cloud_ and prefer viewing real-time metrics using the War Room Overview, Nodes tab, and Cloud dashboards.
+This is the _recommended method for those who have connected their nodes to Netdata Cloud_ and prefer viewing real-time metrics using the Room Overview, Nodes tab, and Cloud dashboards.

 You can disable the local dashboard (and API) but retain the encrypted Agent-Cloud link ([ACLK](/src/aclk/README.md)) that